jfrog/jfrog-vscode-extension/README.md

 ![LoginPage](resources/readme/preview/sighInPage.png)

 Enter your JFrog platform connection details.
-Switching from Access token to Username and password can be done by clicking the 'Have Password?' button.
+Switching from Access token to Username and password can be done by clicking the `Using Password` button.

 **Note**: If you would like to use custom URLs for Artifactory or Xray, click on 'Advanced'